UnknownFreeOccupied/ufovision/README.md

-# ufovision
+# ufocore
-The UFO vision library
+The UFO core library